Elliott wins at Road America to start new Hendrick streak

 ELKHART LAKE, Wis.
+(AP) — Even a start near the back of the pack couldn’t prevent Chase Elliott from continuing his uncanny success on road courses.

-(AP) — Chase Elliott won the NASCAR Cup Series race at Road America on Sunday to continue his uncanny success on road courses and wrap up a playoff spot.
+Elliott started in the 34th position but still found a way to win the NASCAR Cup Series at Road America on Sunday to wrap up a playoff spot.
+The 25-year-old Hendrick Motorsports has seven career Cup Series victories on road courses, putting him in sole possession of third place in NASCAR history.

+“I really have no idea,” Elliott said about his success on road courses.
+“I feel like it’s just good cars.
+Our team as a whole has been good at road courses the whole time too, Kyle (Larson) won at Sonoma.
+I feel like drivers are only as good as what they have to drive.
+Fortunately I feel like I’ve got the best stuff and just got to make it work.”

 Kyle Busch took a brief lead on a restart on the 46th of 62 laps, but Elliott caught up to him at Turn 11 and had passed him by Turn 12.
 The restart followed a caution that came when Anthony Alfredo spun off course.